-As a millwork detailing firm, we are asked very frequently, ‘How do I impress someone without entering my home?’
-Well, if you’re guessing the answer, it is pretty obvious.
-We simply reply, ‘Just add a famous person’s name on your nameplate.’
-Of course, it helps if you are actually a famous person.
+As a millwork detailing firm, we are asked frequently, ‘How do I impress someone about to enter my home?’
+Well, adding a famous person’s name on your plate helps, but that could backfire.
+So we suggest custom door designs.

 But what if you’re not?
 And you are not going for criminal impersonation?
 Well, your front door is your best bet.
 In the architecture world, front doors are the windows to the world.
 More than a utilitarian entrance, they are a silent testimony to your personality and habits; in addition to being the focal points for the entire front façade.

 We understand that doors are probably the last thing on your mind – amid all the hullabaloo of floors, ceilings, tiles, MEP and other major aspects of home construction.

 But think of it this way – your front door will be the FIRST FINISHED PRODUCT your guests will look at when you invite them to your housewarming party.